 3. There may be wrong ways to pursue happiness

 - Many people wish they are happier and that wish may start a cycle of feeling unhappy.
 When we value happiness a lot, it creates a mismatch between the current emotional state (unhappy) and the desired emotional state (happy).
-Because this mismatch is about the same feeling (desiring happiness), it is incompatible.
-Being unhappy yet valuing happiness creates dissatisfaction which only increases the importance we give to happiness, which again creates disappointment because we are reminded of our unhappiness.
+This mismatch makes your current and desired state incompatible because they are both true at any given point in time.
+Being unhappy while valuing happiness creates dissatisfaction which only increases the importance we give to happiness, which again creates disappointment because we are reminded of our unhappiness.

 - This paradox between valuing happiness and lower well-being gets worse when we believe it is easier to achieve happiness.
 When we value happiness a lot and believe it’s very easy to be happy, small setbacks can cause more unhappiness.
 This is similar to how we could be more disappointed if we fail an easy exam compared to a difficult exam when we value achievement a lot.

 - When life is not stressful and we put happiness on a pedestal, we don’t have many external reasons to blame our unhappiness on.
 That would further worsen our mood because we may choose to blame ourselves for our unhappiness.
 This pattern of thinking gets worse when a person is already suffering from depression or anxiety.

 - We could fall for the soft capitalism (Sarah Atkinson) called wellness technology/market and buy into the premise that we can easily purchase our happiness.
 Advertisements and social comparison could set us up to desire wellness even more, but that could only highlight our lack of wellness.
 That sets us up for disappointment which nudges us to fall for the soft capitalistic pursuit of happiness again.
 Feeling that this “purchase” is easy, makes our disappointment worse.

 4. There may be wrong types of happiness